 A Dog Named Dog: Usually played straight such as one of the possible crew mates is Lucky Jack Russel, an anthropomorphic Jack Russell Terrier.
 Subverted and discussed with Froggo Villa, he's actually a salamander.

 Also zig-zaged with El Toro, the current one is a bull, but his predecessor was a horse.

-Dummied Out: Tiberon the stormshark companion was suppose to became available in the crown shop after defeating him but once the game went live, the badge that served the flag that added him to the crown shop was removed.
+Dummied Out: El Tiburon, the Storm Shark Companion, was suppose to became available in the crown shop after defeating him but once the game went live, the badge that served the flag that added him to the crown shop was removed.

 This has become a subverted trope for those that had defeated him after the third main update, for them he is now the same as in the beta.
 For those that had completed the mission he is still inaccessible but plans to make him accessible to all in in motion.
 (Yes, this means currently we have the an actual case of a partially subverted trope.)

 Everything Is Better With Penguins: Polarians are a bunch of French penguins.
 They are more dangerous than they sound.
-Had Valencia not created the clockworks, Nepolenguin would have conquered the entire spiral.
+Had Valencia not created the clockworks, Napoleguin would have conquered the entire Spiral.

 Expy: Subverted with Captain Avery being one for Merle Ambrose.
 While they could pass as brothers, Avery quickly shows he's not above using Exact Words to cheat the player.